OK. The optimal style of jungling for season 5 is way different than season 4.

 - Key point: Keep track of enemy wards

 At this stage in the game and even earlier, you need to pay special close attention to any wards the opponents buy.
 Every so often open the tab screen and look to see who on the enemy team bought wards.
-Pay attention to the lanes while jungling and see if you can spot them place their wards or see if they haven't gone back in a while.
-Pay particular attention to lanes you might want to gank at some point. -- when planning to gank a lane, it might be a good idea to trinket ward that lane, just to see where they put their own wards.
+Pay attention to the lanes while jungling and see if you can spot them place their trinket wards.
+Pay particular attention to lanes you might want to gank at some point. -- when planning to gank a lane, it might be a good idea to trinket ward that lane earlier, just to see where they put their own wards.

 Knowing the location of the enemy wards is key to ganking for several reasons:

 1) If you know when a ward was placed, you know when it expires, and then you can come back just after it expires (3 min later) and gank the lane no problem.

 2) If you know where a ward was placed, you can often go around it.
 Wards outside of the tribrush can be avoided by going through the tribrush, possibly by jumping over the dragon or baron wall with

 .
 Wards in the tribrush can be avoided by just going through river and hugging the wall.
 So unless the lane is warded twice, you can still gank it as long as you know where the ward was placed if they are sufficiently overextended.

 3) If you suspect a lane is carpeted in wards, you can drop a pink ward to clear it out, or just try a lane gank.